 In 2010, Brian was awarded the St. Nicholas Society of New York’s Washington Irving Medal for Literary Excellence, joining David McCullough, Ron Chernow, Christopher Buckley, and William Zinsser on the list of medal recipients.

-Brian lives in Virginia with his wife and a very excitable dog who refuses to stay off the furniture.
+Brian lives in Washington, DC, with his wife and a very excitable dog who refuses to stay off the furniture.

 Awards and Recognition